All documents

 manageDatabase:ViewJobBackup View Allows viewing backup job details.

-manageDatabase:EditJobBackup Edit Allows editing backup jobs.
+manageDatabase:EditJobBackup Edit Allows editing backup jobs for a database cluster.

-manageDatabase:DeleteJobBackup Delete Allows deleting backup jobs.
+manageDatabase:DeleteJobBackup Delete Allows deleting backup jobs for a database cluster.

-manageDatabase:ListRestore View Allows viewing available restore points.
+manageDatabase:ListRestore View Allows viewing available restore points of a database cluster.